Taming Real-World Space-Time Video Super-Resolution with One-Step Diffusion: Conclusion

 \section{Conclusion}

-In this paper, we present OSDEnhancer, an efficient one-step diffusion framework for real-world space-time video super-resolution (STVSR).
-By decomposing STVSR into temporal refinement and spatial enhancement through a mixture-of-experts design, our method enables specialized and collaborative modeling of temporal coherence and spatial details.
-A bidirectional deformable VAE decoder is further introduced to enhance cross-frame aggregation and compensation.
-Extensive experiments demonstrate superior fidelity and temporal consistency under complex real-world degradations, highlighting the potential of our method for practical applications.
+In this paper, we present OSDEnhancer, a novel one-step diffusion framework for real-world STVSR.
+By proposing a progressive divide-and-conquer adaptation scheme, our method employs dedicated TC- and TE-LoRAs on a shared DiT backbone to collaboratively model inter-frame dynamics and enrich fine-grained textures.
+Furthermore, a bidirectional deformable VAE decoder is introduced to facilitate precise motion compensation and strengthen spatiotemporal dependencies during latent-to-pixel reconstruction.
+Extensive experiments demonstrate that OSDEnhancer achieves superior visual fidelity and temporal consistency across arbitrary spatiotemporal scales and complex degradations while maintaining favorable inference efficiency, highlighting its immense potential for practical applications.